Skip to Content

 Where can one find Alligators in Texas?

-In Texas, the American alligator stretches from the Sabine River in East Texas to the Gulf of Mexico across the coastal wetlands to the Rio Grande and west to Interstate 35.
-This list includes about 120 regions, with the highest concentrations along the Gulf Coastal Plains.
+In Texas, American alligators are found from the Sabine River in East Texas, across the Gulf Coastal Plains, to the Rio Grande, and as far west as Interstate 35.
+There are about 120 areas in Texas where they are prevalent, with the highest concentrations along the Gulf Coastal Plains.

 Fox Squirrel